BILL ANALYSIS

 A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Consumer Financial Protection relating to the withdrawal of the rule relating to "Fair Debt Collection Practices Act (Regulation F); Time-Barred Debt".

-SJRES126 (A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Consumer Financial Protection relating to the withdrawal of the rule relating to "Fair Debt Collection Practices Act (Regulation F); Time-Barred Debt".) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
+SJRES126 (A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Consumer Financial Protection relating to the withdrawal of the rule relating to "Fair Debt Collection Practices Act (Regulation F); Time-Barred Debt".) has been assessed with a bearish outlook for investors.
 This legislation directly affects $CACC.
-The primary sectors impacted are Finance.
+The primary sectors impacted are Finance and Consumer.
 View the full bill text on Congress.gov.

 bearish